Milwaukee & Makita Cordless Rotary Hammer Vacuums

 Battle of the Heavyweights

-The hard cold truth is this: if you use a rotary hammer on a daily basis, the majority, or at least a significant chunk of your work, is likely above your head.
+The hard, cold truth is this: if you use a rotary hammer on a daily basis, the majority, or at least a significant chunk of your work, is likely above your head.
 Drilling into concrete 10 feet off the ground is hard work.
-The upside is beefy forearms and strong shoulders as a result.
+The upside is beefy forearms and strong shoulders.
 But really, the weight and balance of any tool used for these jobs is at least important to consider.

 Makita Hammer Action 2

-The only problem is, that adjustability means a whole new set of buttons and locks and knobs and clamps to set, adjust, tighten and lock.
+The only problem is that adjustability means a whole new set of buttons, locks, knobs, and clamps to set, adjust, tighten, and lock.
 About midway through the process, I almost forgot why I was adjusting it.
 Dementia may be creeping in sooner than I thought.

 Makita Hammer Action 4